The Price of Love

 Love is exposure.

-To love deeply is to accept, consciously or not, that someday you may grieve.
-That something you cherish might leave.
-That what you build may not last in the form you imagined.
-That no amount of devotion guarantees permanence.
+To love deeply is to accept, whether you say it out loud or not, that someday you will grieve.
+That something you cherish will leave.
+That what you build might not last the way you imagined.
+That no amount of devotion grants permanence.

 We don’t say that enough.

-Instead, we treat grief like an error.
-Like evidence of poor judgment, misplaced trust, or naïveté.
-As if loving fully were a mistake to be corrected rather than a choice that required courage.
+Instead, we treat grief like something went wrong.
+Like it’s evidence of poor judgment or misplaced trust or naïveté.
+Like loving fully was a mistake instead of something that required real courage.

-It shows up when love no longer has a place to go.
+It shows up when love doesn’t have anywhere else to go.

 Some losses come with names and ceremonies.
 Others arrive quietly and stay that way.
 A child you imagined growing into the world.
-A future you oriented your life toward.
-A relationship that nearly worked, close enough to believe in, not close enough to survive.
+A future you built your life around.
+A relationship that almost worked.
+Close enough to believe in, not close enough to last.

 The almosts carry their own weight.

-They are real losses, even when there is nothing tangible to point to.
-Even when there are no shared memories to grieve, only the absence of what never fully arrived.
-Even when the world expects you to move on because there is nothing visible to mourn.
+They’re real losses, even when there’s nothing concrete to point to.
+Even when there are no shared memories, just the absence of what never fully got to exist.
+Even when the world expects you to move on because there’s nothing visible to mourn.

 But your body remembers.